AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/evars-events.md

 # Additional eVars and events

-If you want to track additional information, but don’t have enough variables to do so, you now have access to additional eVars and success events:
+If you want to track additional information, but don't have enough variables to do so, you now have access to additional eVars and success events:

 >[!NOTE]
 >